Build a Query

 A trace summary that displays multiple spans.
 Some spans have been highlighted, including the root span named /cart/checkout and one of its child spans named getDiscounts.
 The duration_ms for a child span where its parent's duration_ms is greater than 200 has also been highlighted.

-To explore more examples related to using relational fields with the any. prefix, visit Examples: Query for Traces.
+To explore more examples related to using relational fields with relational fields, visit Examples: Query for Traces.

 Troubleshooting